vectorized-runner/vectorized-runner.github.io/_posts/2023-06-27-Deferred-Rendering-Ceng469-Project.md

 # About the Project

-Main goal about the project was to test the performance and visuals of Forward vs. Deferred rendering, in low-high light count scenarios.
+Main goal about the project was to test the performance and visuals of Forward vs. Deferred rendering, in both low and high light count scenarios.

-Since I'm a game developer, I thought to myself why not make it a game
+I've also wanted to implement it as a game: A simple first-person shooter, where you can move with a character.
+But there's a twist: The Player throws lights out of his gun.